ZacharyWesterman/paisley/README.md

 	...
 end
 ```

-These are the only loop structures possible.
-Note that the iterator (middle) loop type will iterate over all *values* in an array, and all *keys* in an object!
+Note that the iterator (2nd from the bottom) loop type will iterate over all *values* in an array, and all *keys* in an object!
 Also note that the key-value (bottom) loop **must** contain either `pairs()` or `chunk(2)`, to ensure that the key-value pairs are valid.

 If you want syntax similar to Lua's integer for loops (`for i = 1, 10 do ... end`), you can use something like `for i in {1:10} do ... end`.